RubixML/ML/README.md

 ### Does Rubix support Deep Learning?
 Yes.
 Rubix supports Deep (Representational) Learning through a number of learners including the [Multi Layer Perceptron](#multi-layer-perceptron) classifier and [MLP Regressor](#mlp-regressor).

+### What is the difference between categorical and continuous data types?
+There are 2 classes of data types that Rubix distinguishes by convention.

+Categorical (or *discrete*) data are those that describe a *qualitative* property of a sample such as *color* or *city* and can be 1 of K possible values.
+Categorical features are denoted as *string* types.

+Continuous data are *quantitative* properties of sample such as *height* or *age* and can be any number within the set of infinite *real* numbers.
+Continuous features are represented as either *float* or *int* types.

 ### Does Rubix support Reinforcement Learning?
 We do not.
 Rubix only supports *supervised* and *unsupervised* learning.

 ### I'm getting out of memory errors
 Try adjusting the `memory_limit` option in your php.ini file to something more reasonable.
 We recommend setting this to *-1* (no limit) unless you are running in production.

-> **Note**: Machine Learning typically requires a lot of memory.
+> **Note**: Machine Learning can sometimes require a lot of memory.
 The amount necessary will depend on the amount of training data and the size of your model.
 If you have more data than you can hold in memory, some learners allow you to train in batches.
 See [Online](#online) estimators for more information.

 ---
 ## Testing